ES-1085/project-nils-juliana/data/README.md

 - `Course Name`: Name of courses offered
 - `Instructor`: Name of instructor
 - `Course Description`: Shows the instructors descriptions of the course.
-- `Active Flag`: Shows if the class is still offered and active (true) and if not (false)
+- `Active Flag`: Shows the class offered and active (true) and if outdated as (false)
 - `Semester`: Indicates the year and term that class was offered.
+The number is the year and the letters q, b, c, represents fall, winter, spring respectively.
 - ...